---

 the increased load, the cluster was getting scaled up according to the

-requirement, and none of the pods were stuck in the Pending
+requirement, and none of the pods were stuck in the `Pending` state for long.

 Once we deleted our test deployments, the cluster automatically scaled back